xcoderzach/SpaceMagic/README.md

 spacemagic init my_project
 ```

-  Into your terminal

 Configure
 ---------

 You need to have mongodb installed, if you don't, go here
 [http://www.mongodb.org/display/DOCS/Quickstart](MongoDB QuickStart Guide)

   If you're already running MongoDB on localhost on the default port, you're done.